jdxin0/django_db/README.md

-# minidjango
+# django_orm
-* A simple way to use django orm in not django project
+* A simple way to use django orm not in a classic django project
 * Multi databases support
 * Replace mysqldb with pymysql, so it will work with gevent.
   Use monkey patch before you import minidjango.